Imagen dinámica

 • Panel 1: A close-up of seagulls flying against a blue sky.

-• Panel 2: Fishermen unloading their catch at the dock.
+• Panel 2: Fishermen unloading their catch on the pier.

 • Panel 3: Tourists taking photos in front of a picturesque lighthouse.